bcgov/sbc-qsystem/Documentation/devops/README.md

 -------------------------------
 A key requirement when deploying to additional offices is that a database user with the ability to create databases must be present.

-Due to the way jdbc and mysql work, you will need to adjust the credentials for this account if that process has not been done in the OpenShift Project environment you are working with.
-The reason for this is MySQL stores credentials based on hostname.

-A further convention is the Root user uses the same password as the appication user.

-For example, if you were to set the root password to "Not Recommended", you would execute the following:

-1. `oc rsh <mysql pod name>`
-2. `mysql`
-3. (In the following command, it is suggested you use the IP Range for the Openshift cluster, rather than 0.0.0.0 - also use the correct password for your mysql instance)
-3. `GRANT ALL PRIVILEGES ON *.* TO 'root'@'0.0.0.0' IDENTIFIED BY 'Not Recommended' WITH GRANT OPTION; FLUSH PRIVILEGES;

-Once you have credentials you can add the office.
+The application will obtain the root credentials from the project secret.

-It is recommended you do this via the web user interface.
+It is recommended you add the office via the web user interface.
 Use the following procedure:
 1. Navigate to the OpenShift Project where you want to add an additional office.
 2. Click the "Add to Project" button
 3. Type sbc-qsystem-office to find the template